 You can view your portfolio performance, real-time quotes and make trades through the TD Ameritrade Mobile App.
 It also offers round-the-clock market news, analyst reports and third-party research to help you make more informed trading decisions.

-Best stock apps for niche investors
+Best options for niche investors

-Built using Nobel-Prize-winning research, Betterment offers users a custom-built portfolio based on your personal preferences and risk tolerance, which the app will automatically manage and rebalance to keep your long-term financial goals on track.
+Built using Nobel Prize-winning research, Betterment offers users a custom-built portfolio based on your personal preferences and risk tolerance, which the app will automatically manage and rebalance to keep your long-term financial goals on track.

-While you can build a standard portfolio of diversified ETFs, Betterment also offers more niche investing opportunities, like its three socially responsible investing options that focus on causes like social justice and climate change.
+While you can build a standard portfolio of diversified ETFs, Betterment also offers more niche investing opportunities, like its three socially responsible investing (SRI) options that focus on causes like social justice and climate change.

 Its digital investment account doesn’t require a minimum balance to get started and you’ll pay a flat annual fee of 0.25% ($2.50 for every $1,000 you invest).

-CARL is a mobile hedge fund aggregation platform.
+Carl is a mobile hedge fund aggregation platform.

-CARL aims to make hedge fund investing more accessible by removing the traditional barriers to access, and giving investors better risk controls while their money grows.
+Carl aims to make hedge fund investing more accessible by removing the traditional barriers to access, and giving investors better risk controls while their money grows.

 Its unique end-to-end digital platform lowers minimums, provides real-time performance data and increases diversification options with multiple risk/reward selections.